-- Select games and toys appropriate for the child's age and responsibility level.
+- Select games and toys appropriate for your child's age and responsibility level.

 - Keep all chemicals and sprays out of reach of small children.

-Students should wear protective goggles when participating in shop or some science labs.
+Students should wear protective goggles when participating in shop or science lab.

 - Parents and coaches need to provide eyewear and enforce its use.

 - Protective devices should be combined with appropriate rules, coaching, conditioning, and officiating to prevent injury.

 - Children requiring corrective lenses should wear polycarbonate lenses with frames designed for greater impact resistance.
 Note: Contact lenses are not a form of protective eyewear and contact lens wearers require additional protection when participating in sports.

 - Parents of children with permanently reduced vision in one eye should carefully consider the risks of contact sports and injury to the good eye before allowing them to participate.
 Participation in boxing, however, should not be allowed because there is no means of providing adequate protection for the good eye.

 A helmet with polycarbonate face shield should be used while batting.